310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/minitalk/midori_2.md

             	{% bubble Midori sad3 %}
               <em><th>(Cough, pant)…</th></em> I'm sorry, please let me rest for a moment…

-              Anzu-san… You're surprisingly quick, like it's hard to catch you in time, aren't you…
+              Anzu-san… You're surprisingly quick, like, it's hard to catch you in time…

               Sengoku-kun got excited though, saying that you're "exactly like a ninja"…
 				{% endbubble %}